 21. Autumn Aloft in Park City

 Autumn Aloft is a hot air balloon festival.
-It usually happens in September, but is canceled for 2020.
+It is happening September 18-19, 2021.

 22. Jaker's Jack O Lanterns in Springville